DigitalOcean-User-Projects/puppet-sogo/README.md

 ### ToDo

 1. Add support for Debian/Ubuntu;
-2. ?

-Share your calendars, address books and mails in your community with a completely free and open source solution.

-Let your Mozilla Thunderbird/Lightning, Microsoft Outlook, Apple iCal/iPhone &amp; BlackBerry users collaborate using a modern platform.
+2. ? &amp; If you'd like to see additional improvements to this Puppet module, please submit an [Issue](https://github.com/vDevices/puppet-sogo/issues).

-### What is SOGo?
+## What is SOGo?

 SOGo is a groupware server with a focus on scalability and open standards.
 SOGo is released under the GNU GPL/LGPL v2 and above.